 “Dragon” Pattern in Forex

-The “Dragon” pattern consists of five elements, namely: a head, two feet, a hump between the feet and a tail.
-At that, one should be able to draw a trend line from the pattern’s head to the highest point of its hump.
-Here is an example.
+The Dragon pattern consists of five elements, namely: a head, two feet, a hump between the feet and a tail.
+With that, one should be able to draw a trend line from the pattern’s head to the highest point of its hump.

-The “Dragon” can be both bullish and bearish, and the rules of trading with them are mirror of each other.
-Therefore, we’re going to give a description of the strategy only for the bullish pattern not to duplicate it.
+The “Dragon” can be both bullish and bearish, and the rules of trading with them mirror each other.
+Therefore, in order to save time, we’re going to give a description of the strategy only for the bullish pattern.

-According to the classical strategy, a trend line should be drawn from the pattern‘s head to its hump.
+According to the classic strategy, a trend line should be drawn from the pattern‘s head to its hump.
 You may enter the market at the point where the price crosses this line.
-See the example on the picture below:
+See the example in the picture below:

 - Enter the market at the point where the price crosses the trend line.

 - Take Profit 1 is our first target.
 Place a Take Profit order at the hump’s highest point level.

 - Take Profit 2 is our second target which is at the level of the pattern’s head.

 - Stop Loss is set beyond the level of a larger foot of the “Dragon”.

 When you trade with this strategy, you might have questions, so we’re going to try to answer some of them.